 Price does not include: Airfare from/to home; passport and visa fees; all airport fees and departure taxes; cost of personal trip cancellation and baggage insurance; transportation of excess baggage; meals other than those listed in the itinerary; personal tips; items of a personal nature, such as laundry; alcoholic or other beverages, except as noted above; taxi, telephone, and fax charges; optional excursions or deviations from scheduled tour.

 Day 1.
-Arrive in Kathmandu, Nepal on Tuesday, September 25, 2018.
-We will gather for an overview of the trip, a reception to get to know each other and optional tour led by Prof. Owens.
+Arrive in Kathmandu, Nepal on Thursday, October 5, 2020.
+We will gather for an overview of the trip, a reception to get to know each other and an optional tour led by Prof. Owens.

-Day 8.
+Day 9.
 We return to Thimphu and make our way to the Royal Thimpu College, Bhutan’s first and only private college and Wheaton’s partner institution and the site of our study abroad program in Bhutan.
-While there, we get a tour of the campus and meet and have tea with Wheaton students currently in residence, and hear a brief presentation from R.T.C.’s President and Bhutan’s former Minister of Education, Thakur Singh Powdyel.
+While there, we get a tour of the campus and meet and have tea with Wheaton students currently in residence, and hear a brief presentation from Dean of Development and External Relation on Education in Bhutan, Samir Patel.
 You will be free to explore on your own before the group reconvenes for an authentic Bhutanese cultural program and dinner at the Folk Heritage Museum, where a traditional Bhutanese rural home is preserved.